Traditional Medicines and OTC Products

 - its use may not produce very serious adverse reactions requiring a prescription drawn up as required by a specialist and special supervision throughout the treatment;

 - they do not contain a substance classified as a narcotic or a psychotropic substance;

 - medicinal products are not likely, if incorrectly used, to present a substantial risk of medicinal abuse, to lead to addiction or be misused for illegal purposes, etc.

 5. Are there any limitations on locations or channels through which OTC products may be sold?

 All OTC products may be sold in pharmacies.
 Certain OTC products, which are included in the positive list approved by SMCA, may also be sold in retail market places, please see the answer to question 18 on Marketing, manufacturing, packaging and labelling advertising.

 6. What health, advertising, and marketing claims may be made for OTC products?

 Advertisement of OTC medicinal products must contain mandatory information established by laws, e.g. the pharmaceutical form and strength of the medicinal product; a list of information which is essential for the proper use of the medicinal product (therapeutic indications, the method of administration, dosage, special warnings, contra-indications), etc.

-Advertising of OTC products to the general public may not include any information that is mentioned in answer No. 2 above.
+Advertising of OTC products to the general public may not include any information indicated in the answer to question No. 3 above.

 7. Can OTC products be marketed or advertised directly to the public?